Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

 Configuring class hierarchies
 =============================

-A feature of the Config system is that the core classes all implement ``__call__``, and can themselves be used as ``domain`` values.
-Beyond providing domain verification for complex hierarchical structures, this feature allows ConfigDicts to cleanly support the configuration of derived objects.
+A feature of the configuration system is that the core classes all implement ``__call__``, and can themselves be used as ``domain`` values.
+Beyond providing domain verification for complex hierarchical structures, this feature allows :class:`ConfigDict` objects to cleanly support extension and the configuration of derived classes.
 Consider the following example:

 .. doctest::